Ubuntu Geek

 Some sample Gnome-Do screenshots

-Related Articles
+Related posts

-1. Herbert Says:
+1. Herbert says:

 Hi there, I just started using Ubuntu a couple of weeks ago, so I’m still relatively new to the scene.
 Would it be safe to assume that Gnome-do for Linux is kind of like Launchy for Windows?

-2. emile Says:
+2. emile says:

 @Herbert